Giakoumidis/Udacity-Deep-RL-Continuous-Control-Project/README.md

  - The second version contains 20 identical agents, each with its own copy of the environment.

 Please note that in this solution the second version has been chosen to be solved.
-More detailed description can be found in this [paper](https://arxiv.org/pdf/1809.02627.pdf).
+More detailed description of the environment can be found in this [paper](https://arxiv.org/pdf/1809.02627.pdf).

 ### Getting Started